NeckerFree/azure-fullstack-automation/README.md

                -backend-config="container_name=tfstate" \
                -backend-config="key=terraform.tfstate" \
                -backend-config="resource_group_name=elio-tfstate-rg"
 The project includes GitHub Actions workflows for CI/CD.
-Pu```sh  to the main branch to trigger the deployment pipeline.
+Push to the main branch to trigger the deployment pipeline.

 For manual deployment: